ttsukagoshi/website-monitoring-by-gas/README.md

 ## About

 A Spreadsheet-bound apps script solution to conduct automated status monitoring on websites listed by the user in a Google Sheets management file.
 A separate status log file in Google Sheets will be created so that users can easily integrate data with BI services such as Google Data Studio.
+Notifications of changes in website status will be sent to the user's Gmail.
+An optional setting to send notifications to Google Chat is available.

-## Install
+## Copy Sample Spreadsheet

-Copy [this sample spreadsheet](https://docs.google.com/spreadsheets/d/1JvO090VcgvF-WwciNnzRb1_nonKJC5QHN73h_CXS1Cw/edit#gid=0) to your Google Drive.
+Copy [this sample spreadsheet](https://docs.google.com/spreadsheets/d/1JvO090VcgvF-WwciNnzRb1_nonKJC5QHN73h_CXS1Cw/edit#gid=0) to your Google Drive by selecting from the menu `File` > `Make a copy`.

 ## How to Use